hdilab/library-chatbot/data/nlu.md

 - difference between quantitative and qualitative articles
 - differences between qualitative and quantitative research articles
 - what is the difference between quantitative and qualitative articles?
+- is the article quantitative or qualitative?
+- how can i tell if an article is qualitative/quantitative?

 ## intent:file_type_to_print_poster
 - What file type do I need to print poster?
 - file type to print the poster
 - type of file to print poster
 - poster file type to print
+- What file do I need for a poster
+- What kind of file do I need to print a poster?

 ## intent:find_RN_to_BSN_program_homepage
 - How can I find the RN to BSN Program Homepage?